A holiday to Thailand means exploring some of the best beaches in Phuket and boat tours to the nearby islands.

 Collectively these certainly qualify as 3 of the best beaches in Phuket.

 Probably the pick of the high profile beaches.
 Kata Beach really comprises 2 distinct locations – Kata Noi (short) and Kata Yai (long).
 Kata Noi’s beachfront is dominated by the upmarket Katathani Resort and one certainly gets the impression the resort ‘owns’ the beach.
 This, of course, is not the case and there are public access points at either end of the beach.
 Conditions can sometimes be rough, even in high season, so do take care.
 The vistas are superb, however, particularly the view to the north which is absolutely world class.
+The views alone make it one of the best beaches in Phuket.
 In our experience, this beach is rarely crowded.

 Kata Yai is much longer, wider and very accessible.
 Most of the Kata resorts will be located close to this beach so do expect more people.
 Conditions are nearly always calm and as a result one of the best swimming beaches in Phuket.
 A good ‘allrounder’ option for most.
 There are many, many restaurant and bar options just 200m inland and indeed we like to recommend Kata to those looking for an energetic location but without the craziness of Patong.